IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 Once the user uploads files to a DCM, that DCM will perform checksum validation and report to your Dataverse installation the results of that validation.
 The DCM must be configured to pass the API token of a superuser.
 The implementation details, which are subject to change, are below.

-The JSON that a DCM sends to your Dataverse installation on successful checksum validation looks something like the contents of :download:`checksumValidationSuccess.json <../_static/installation/files/root/big-data-support/checksumValidationSuccess.json>` below:
+The JSON that a DCM sends to your Dataverse installation on successful checksum validation looks something like the contents of ``checksumValidationSuccess.json`` located at ``/_static/installation/files/root/big-data-support/checksumValidationSuccess.json`` below:

 .. literalinclude:: ../_static/installation/files/root/big-data-support/checksumValidationSuccess.json
    :language: json